Roko-B/Roko-B/README.md

 ### Extra details and interests:
 - I am fluent in both English and Croatian.
 - currently working on expanding my understnading of the underlying sturcuture of things such as networks, memory allocators, filesystems etc.
-- expanding my understanding of optimisation, algorithms, programming paragdims etc.
+- expanding my understanding of optimization, algorithms, programming paradigms etc.